Fano plane

 The Fano plane is an example of a finite incidence structure, so many of its properties can be established using combinatorial techniques and other tools used in the study of incidence geometries.
 Since it is a projective space, algebraic techniques can also be effective tools in its study.

+In a separate usage, a Fano plane is a projective plane that never satisfies Fano's axiom; in other words, the diagonal points of a complete quadrangle are always collinear.
+"The" Fano plane of 7 points and lines is "a" Fano plane.

+A standard visualization of the Fano plane draws its seven points as the vertices, edge midpoints, and centroid of an equilateral triangle, and its seven lines as the three sides and three symmetry axes of the triangle, together with a circle through the three edge midpoints.
+However, the visual differences between the positions of these points and the shapes of these lines are merely an artifact of the visualization.
+As an abstract structure, the Fano plane is highly symmetric, with symmetries that take any point to any other point or that take any line to any other line.

 Homogeneous coordinates

 The Fano plane can be constructed via linear algebra as the projective plane over the finite field with two elements.
 One can similarly construct projective planes over any other finite field, with the Fano plane being the smallest.

 Using the standard construction of projective spaces via homogeneous coordinates, the seven points of the Fano plane may be labeled with the seven non-zero ordered triples of binary digits 001, 010, 011, 100, 101, 110, and 111.
-This can be done in such a way that for every two points p and q, the third point on line pq has the label formed by adding the labels of p and q modulo 2.
+This can be done in such a way that for every two points p and q, the third point on line pq has the label formed by adding the labels of p and q modulo 2 digit by digit (e.g., 010 and 111 resulting in 101).
 In other words, the points of the Fano plane correspond to the non-zero points of the finite vector space of dimension 3 over the finite field of order 2.

 Due to this construction, the Fano plane is considered to be a Desarguesian plane, even though the plane is too small to contain a non-degenerate Desargues configuration (which requires 10 points and 10 lines).

 The lines of the Fano plane may also be given homogeneous coordinates, again using non-zero triples of binary digits.
 With this system of coordinates, a point is incident to a line if the coordinate for the point and the coordinate for the line have an even number of positions at which they both have nonzero bits: for instance, the point 101 belongs to the line 111, because they have nonzero bits at two common positions.
 In terms of the underlying linear algebra, a point belongs to a line if the inner product of the vectors representing the point and line is zero.

 The lines can be classified into three types.